 Infrared imaging visualized interesting techniques used in this small canvas painting attributed after the 18th century artist François Boucher.
 A piece of gold leaf had been applied under the paint layers reflected in the white rectangle appearing in the cherub's hair.
 In the body below, infrared shows multiple lines made by the artist as he sketched the composition.

-Our Apollo Infrared Camera represents the latest standard for high-quality infrared examination.
+Our Apollo Infrared Camera, from Opus Instruments, represents the latest standard for high-quality infrared examination.
 The result is high-resolution images with an unparalleled level of clarity and detail.
 Infrared can be used to study various aspects of a painting, from underdrawings and pentimenti in the work, to underpainting and transmission of pigments at different wavelengths.

 Invisible to the naked eye, UV radiation has energies beyond the visible light portion of the electromagnetic spectrum.
 Materials at the surface of an artwork may exhibit fluorescence in characteristic colors when placed under UV radiation.
 Their fluorescence is visible to the naked eye and can be documented photographically.
 UV images are used to help verify or differentiate surface coatings, pigment composition, and reworkings or restorations and can aid in their identification when coupled with other means of analysis.